mcowger/Carvera_Controller/README.md

 - Linux using x64 CPUs running a Linux distribution with Glibc 2.35 or above (eg. Ubuntu 22.04 or higher)
 - Linux using aarch64 CPUs (eg Raspberyy Pi 3+) running a Linux distribution with Glibc 2.39 or above (eg. Ubuntu 24.04 or higher)
 - Apple iPad with iOS 17.6 or higher
+- Android devices with Android 10 or higher
 - Other systems might be work via the Python Package, see below for more details.

 ## Installation